 A photographer by trade, Sean got his feet wet in broadcast news as an intern at St. Louis Public Radio.
-It is here, he said, that he caught "the NPR bug."
+It is here, he says, where he caught "the NPR bug."

-Sean has a cat named after his literary hero, Huckleberry Finn.
+Outside of work, Sean has an addiction to baseball and has a cat named after his literary hero, Huckleberry Finn.